 Still it is in her internationally acclaimed live comedy shows where she is truly explosive.
 Marney appears regularly as an emcee and singer at a wide variety of events, and so does her swag of hilarious characters.
 With her quick wit, impeccable comedic timing and incredibly versatile voice, she is an electrifying entertainer.

-After graduating from the Johnny Young Talent School, Marney turned into THAT child, with lead roles in all the school plays and musicals.
-To cure her obsession she studied Commerce at the University of Melbourne for three years, but when she was accepted into the three year acting course at NIDA in Sydney, she dropped out and never turned back.
+Marney studied Commerce at the University of Melbourne for three years, and was then accepted into the three year acting course at NIDA in Sydney.
 She starred in over 600 performances as Marion in Priscilla Queen of the Desert the Musical, as the evil Velma Von Tussle in David Atkins' critically acclaimed production of Hairspray the musical and went on to be typecast as the villain in Cat Stevens' Moonshadow where she played the evil Queen Zeena.
+Most recently she appeared in Dream Lover the Musical - the story of Bobby Darin, alongside David Campbell, Caroline O'Connor and Marina Prior.

 For Sydney Theatre Company she appeared alongside Garry Macdonald in The Give and Take at the Sydney Opera House, and for Melbourne Theatre Company as Shelley in David Williamson's Scarlett O'Hara at the Crimson Parrot alongside Caroline O'Connor, directed by Simon Phillips.